 LendingOne is an Long Beach private money lender offering short-term mortgage loans to real estate investors in Anaheim, Bakersfield, Central Contra Costa, Centro, East San Gabriel Valley, Fresno, Huntington Beach, Irvine, Long Beach, Los Angeles, North Coast, Oakland, Redding, Riverside, Sacramento, San Diego, San Franciso, San Jose, Santa Ana, Southwest San Gabriel Valley, Upper San Gabriel Valley.
 Get a private money loan for a property purchase, refinance, equity cash out, rehab or new construction purchase.

-Real estate investors looking for hard money loans purchase or sell properties in Long Beach, CA should consider analyzing the median listing prices of homes in the area.
+Real estate investors looking to purchase or sell Apartment properties in Long Beach, CA should consider analyzing the median listing prices of homes in the area.
 This allows investors to calculate whether there is enough margin for profit once all purchase costs and necessary repairs have been totaled before either selling the property again or holding it as a long-term rental investment.
-Rising prices in Long Beach, CA can indicate it is a seller’s market where demand for properties is high enough that sellers can increase their asking prices on hard money properties, and successfully close with that asking price.
+Rising prices in Long Beach, CA can indicate it is a seller’s market where demand for properties is high enough that sellers can increase their asking prices on Apartment properties, and successfully close with that asking price.
 Alternatively, a market where prices have decreased could indicate a buyer’s market.

 Education: Long Beach is home to one of the highest educated workforces in the country, greatly due in part to the surrounding top ranking schools in the Long Beach, CA area.